Leek and Manifold Valley Light Railway: History

-Swainsley tunnel, viewed from the southern portal in August 2002, is now used by single file road traffic.

-Hulme End station in November 2006 (left), is now a visitor centre.
-On the right is the rebuilt former engine shed; built to resemble the original, a small part of the original framework exists inside.

-Authorised by the Leek, Caldon Low and Hartington Light Railways Order 1898, this was the narrow gauge section of the Leek Light Railways.
+Authorised by the Leek, Caldon Low, and Hartington Light Railways Order 1898, this was the narrow gauge section of the Leek Light Railways.
 The railway ran for 30 years, from 1904 to 1934.
 Its engineer was Everard Calthrop, a leading advocate of narrow gauge railways and builder of the Barsi Light Railway in India; the chairman of the company was Charles Bill, MP for Leek.
 A private concern, it was run by the North Staffordshire Railway on a percentage basis, but it later came under the control of the London, Midland and Scottish Railway (LMS) in 1923.

-The line was constructed to a high standard, Calthrop applying lessons learned on his other railways.
-Rail used was 35 lb/yard (17.28 kg/m), and the quality of trackwork is reflected in the fact that no re-laying was ever necessary.
+The line was constructed to a high standard, as Calthrop applied lessons learned on his other railways.
+Rail used was 35 lb/yard (17.28 kg/m) and the quality of trackwork is reflected in the fact that no relaying was ever necessary.